kmova/bootstrap/gke-cstor/pool-expansion/README.md

-This document provides CLI commands for expanding a cStor pool with additional disks.
-These steps apply to cStor Pools provisioned in 0.7 or 0.8.
-Pool expansion feature is planned for OpenEBS 0.9.
+This document provides CLI commands for expanding a cStor pool (type=striped) with additional disks.

-A single SPC can result in one or more cStor pools depending on the disks provided to SPC spec.
-A cStor Pool comprises of
+An SPC can result in one or more cStor pools depending on the disks provided to SPC spec.
+A cStor Pool comprises of:
 - Storage Pool CR (SP) - used for specifying the Disk CRs used by the pool.
 - cStor Storage Pool CR (CSP) - used for specifying the unique disk path used by the pool.
 - cStor Storage Pool Deployment and associated Pod.

 When the SPC spec is created with a set of disks, the cstor-operator will segregate the disks based on the node.
 And on each node, a cStor Pool will be created using the disks from that node.
-Once cStor Pools are provisioned, the cstor-operator will have to monitor for the updates to the SPC spec and check for any new disks provided.
-If a new disk is provided, it has to identify the node and pool and add the disk to that pool.
+After the pool is provisioned, it can be expanded only by the disks already discovered on the same node.

-The following steps are per cStor Storage Pool and will need to be repeated on each of the cStor Pools corresponding to an SPC.
+The following steps are for expanding a single cStor Storage Pool and will need to be repeated on each of the cStor Pools corresponding to an SPC.

-A Pool can be expanded only by the disks already discovered on the same node.

 ### Step 1: Identify the cStor Pool (CSP) and Storage Pool (SP) associated with the SPC.